 Bell Street Reconstruction

 Bell Street is a short street between US Highway 395 and Circle Drive.
 The storm drain under Bell Street is deteriorated to the point it has no bottom.
-The Town is currently scoping the project to remove and replace the deteriorated asphalt, curb, gutter and sidewalk as well as install new sidewalk on the south side of Bell Street.
+Between May and June of 2022 Qualcon Contractors Inc removed and replaced the deteriorated asphalt, curb, gutter and sidewalk as well as install new sidewalk on the south side of Bell Street.
 Approximately 300 feet of new concrete storm drain was placed and deteriorated metal pipe was removed.
 An old NV Energy galvanized steel street light was replaced with a Town decorative street light.
 The cost of the project was $430,000.